MicrosoftDocs/microsoft-365-community/Community/power-automate-vs-logic-apps.md

 #### Learning Power Automate

-For users and staff, there is a set of courses on [Microsoft Learn](https://docs.microsoft.com/en-us/learn/browse/?terms=Automate&products=power-platform) if you want to know more about building flows to gain more in-depth knowledge about the usage of the services.
+For users and staff, there is a set of courses on [Microsoft Learn](https://docs.microsoft.com/learn/browse/?terms=Automate&products=power-platform) if you want to know more about building flows to gain more in-depth knowledge about the usage of the services.

 #### Learning Azure Logic Apps

-For ICT or SME users looking to improve their knowledge, there is a set of courses on [Microsoft Learn](https://docs.microsoft.com/en-us/learn/browse/?products=azure&terms=Logic%20Apps) if you want to know more about Logic Apps to gain a deeper understanding about the usage of the services and how they can integrate with a range of connectors.
+For ICT or SME users looking to improve their knowledge, there is a set of courses on [Microsoft Learn](https://docs.microsoft.com/learn/browse/?products=azure&terms=Logic%20Apps) if you want to know more about Logic Apps to gain a deeper understanding about the usage of the services and how they can integrate with a range of connectors.

 ### Consider the cost of connectors

 What services do you intend to connect with?, are they Office 365?, Azure or 3rd Party API.

 This is quite important to work out ahead of time as difference connectors bear a "Premium" or "Enterprise" (in the case of Logic Apps) which affect the overall cost of running the workflow in your decision-making process.

 You may find that within your Office licenses you already have what you need to start building Flows with Power Automate - however for Premium connectors, additional licenses may be required.

-For Logic Apps, you can use the [Azure Calculator](https://azure.microsoft.com/en-gb/pricing/calculator/) to estimate the cost of your application.
+For Logic Apps, you can use the [Azure Calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the cost of your application.
 Bear in mind since Logic Apps act as a glue between services, ensure you include the cost of the services that the Logic Apps connect to, e.g. Azure Resources, Office 365, third-party APIs.

 ### Security

 Security is an essential factor with considering the usage of these services, as these can connect to a range of 3rd Party sources internally and externally, you may want to consider implementing a Data Loss Prevention policy or Azure Policy to restrict the usage of connectors.

-In both products, security should always be considered and determine an appropriate policy for your organisation.
+In both products, security should always be considered and determine an appropriate policy for your organization.

 ---